cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-workstation.md

   11. Create Platform: used to select a platform to create.
   12. New platform: used to create a new platform just like 11. above

-To Create a Linux Work statation Platform follow the following steps:

 Click on Create Platform/New Platform.

 You will land on the page shown below with a list of available platforms.

 {{<image src="img/docs/azimuth-images/azimuth-available-platforms.jpg" caption="Platform List">}}